 Loading...

-Create serverless functions on Azure with triggers, bindings, authentication, and monitoring.
-Use for event-driven computing without managing infrastructure.
+Create and deploy serverless functions using AWS Lambda with event sources, permissions, layers, and environment configuration.
+Use for event-driven computing without managing servers.

 Async communication patterns using message brokers and task queues.
 Use when building event-driven systems, background job processing, or service decoupling.
 Covers Kafka (event streaming), RabbitMQ (complex routing), NATS (cloud-native), Redis Streams, Celery (Python), BullMQ (TypeScript), Temporal (workflows), and event sourcing patterns.